SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 		<tr>
 			<td> `icons`
 			</td>
-			<td>Contains object with app-specific icons, which are:
- -   `icon`: Icon of the app, can be chosen from [Icon Explorer](https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html) .
- -   `favIcon`: ICO file to be used inside the browser and for desktop shortcuts
+			<td>-   `icon`: Icon of the app, can be chosen from [Icon Explorer](https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html) . -   `favIcon`: ICO file to be used inside the browser and for desktop shortcuts

  > Note:
  > `favIcon` is not set automatically by the framework.
 The icons can be set manually using the `sap/ui/util/Mobile` module and the `setIcons` function.